-Determine your housing need.
+Determine your housing needs.
 Know that the nest will soon be empty as children mature and more out.
 Thus, large housing will become difficult to maintain.

 Large housing may also include a feeling of loneliness.
-Small unit housing is preferable as it simultaneously provides company and privacy and allows for security of property.
+Small unit housing is preferable as it simultaneously provides company and privacy and allows for the security of the property.

 High-income areas may be less preferred because of distance from public transportation, shopping, where to worship and entertain.
 Other important considerations include children’s education including those of relations, medical care, and community activities.

 Evaluate the most of implementing your plans and assess whether you can afford it, knowing that work-related expenses, clothing expenses, housing expenses, and income taxes will decline.
 While insurance, medical, leisure and gift expenses may increase.